9p4/jellyfin-plugin-sso/README.md

 There is also no logout callback.
 Logging out of Jellyfin will log you out of Jellyfin only, instead of the SSO provider as well.

-This only supports Jellyfin on it's own domain (for now).
+~~This only supports Jellyfin on it's own domain (for now).
 This is because I'm using string concatenation for generating some URLs.
-A PR is welcome to patch this.
+A PR is welcome to patch this.~~ Fixed in [PR #1](https://github.com/sambhavsaggi/jellyfin-plugin-sso/pull/1).

 **This only works on the web UI**.
 The user must open the Jellyfin web UI BEFORE using the SSO program to populate some values in the localStorage.